gshipley/enterprise_training/EnterpriseManual.md

 	$ rhc app delete -a someAppToDelete

-	Are you sure you wish to delete the ‘someAppToDelete’ application? (yes/no) yes
+	Are you sure you wish to delete the 'someAppToDelete' application? (yes/no) yes

-	Deleting application ‘someAppToDelete’
+	Deleting application 'someAppToDelete'

 	RESULT:
-	Application ‘someAppToDelete’ successfully deleted
+	Application 'someAppToDelete' successfully deleted

 There is another variant of this command which does not require the user to confirm the delete opeartion.
 To use this variant, pass the *--confirm* flag.